01mf02/jq-lang-spec/spec.typ

 The last operator that we define here is a slice operator:

-// TODO: specify what happens if i or j > n
 $ v[i:j] := cases(
   [sum_(k = i)^(j-1) stream(v_k)] & "if" v = [v_0, ..., v_n] "and" i","j in bb(N),
   sum_(k = i)^(j-1) c_k & "if" v = c_0...c_n "and" i","j in bb(N),